kundajelab/deeplift/README.md

 Here is a link to the [slides](https://docs.google.com/file/d/0B15F_QN41VQXSXRFMzgtS01UOU0/edit?usp=docslist_api&filetype=mspresentation) and the [video](https://vimeo.com/238275076) of the 15-minute talk given at ICML.
 Please see the [FAQ](https://github.com/kundajelab/deeplift/blob/master/README.md#faq) and file a github issue if you have questions.

+Note: when running DeepLIFT for certain computer vision tasks **you may get better results if you compute contribution scores of some higher convolutional layer rather than the input pixels**.
+Use the argument `find_scores_layer_idx` to specify which layer to compute the scores for.

 **Please be aware that figuring out optimal references is still an open problem.
 Suggestions on good heuristics for different applications are welcome.** In the meantime, feel free to look at this github issue for general ideas: https://github.com/kundajelab/deeplift/issues/104

 Please feel free to follow this repository to stay abreast of updates.